 The syllabus introduces candidates to the strategic role of management accounting as a discipline for planning and controlling performance so that strategic objectives can be set, monitored and controlled.
 It recognises the impact of external factors on strategic management issues, such as macro-economic, fiscal, market and environmental impacts on performance and covers the risks these factors present and how they can be measured and managed.
-From appreciating the strategic context of performance management and the impact of wider factors, the syllabus examines the issues relating to performance management information ystems and their design.
-It also addresses the impact which developments in technology will have on the performance management and measurement systems used by organisations.
+From appreciating the strategic context of performance management and the impact of wider factors, the syllabus examines, at an operational level, the issues relating to performance measurement systems and their design.

-The syllabus then moves from performance management systems to the scope and application of high-level performance measurement techniques in a variety of contexts, including not-forprofit organisations and multi-national businesses.
+The syllabus then moves from performance management systems and their design to the scope and application of high-level performance measurement techniques in a variety of contexts, including not-for-profit organisations and multi-national businesses.
 Having covered the strategic aspects of performance management and operational systems for the measurement and control of performance in a variety of contexts, candidates are then expected to synthesise this knowledge in the role of an advisor to senior management or independent clients on how to assess and control the performance of an entity, including the recognition of whether a business is facing difficulties or possibly failure.